arian0zen/QueryWhisperer/README.md

 - Provides a user-friendly interface for easy interaction and input of YouTube video links.
 - Can be extended to support other types of documents, such as PDFs, for question-answering.

-` tested with a 7.5 hours long video's audio, though i did not download the audio using this code, that would have takes days to process 🤦‍♀️`
+` tested with a 7.5 hours long video's audio, though i did not download the audio using this code, that would have taken days to process 🤦‍♀️`
 ` you can question about this video as well, the video is :` https://www.youtube.com/watch?v=QxU-JrfA824
 ## Application Workflow